Sohelkhan7864/Delta-demo/README.md

 # Delta-demo
-this is my git &amp; github demo class
+this is my git &amp; github demo class.